Skip to main content

 Customize this behavior with the flushAt and flushInterval configuration parameters.

-Ready Callback
+Ready callback

 The ready callback function executes once the Formo SDK is fully loaded and ready to use.
 This is useful for performing initialization tasks or calling SDK methods that require the SDK to be ready.